 Merchants can’t be successful without loyal customers.
 Return customers spend more, and it’s more cost-effective to retain a customer than to find a new one.
-Those are some of the reasons you’ve provided your clients with loyalty program software.
+Those are the primary reasons you’ve provided loyalty program software to your clients.
 But is a loyalty program alone enough to build loyalty and keep a business competitive?

-“In 2019 and beyond, going to market with just a loyalty program or an email-type club is comparable to showing up to a gunfight with a knife,” Robert Perez, Business Development Director at Como, comments.
-“You may have made a decision to compete, but you’re not truly in the competition.”
+“Going to market with just a loyalty program or an email-type club is comparable to showing up to a gunfight with a knife,” says Robert Perez, Business Development Director at Como.
+“You may have decided to compete, but you’re not truly in the competition.”

-He points out, however, that loyalty programs have value.
-“Merchants looking to implement a loyalty program, if they haven’t yet, are absolutely on the right track.
+However, a loyalty program does have value, he points out.
+“Merchants looking to implement a loyalty program are on the right track.
 Getting the guest to join the loyalty program is the first step.
-I like to compare joining the program to saying yes to the first date.
-Customer engagement is then giving your brand and the guest a path to marriage,” Perez says.
-“There is a lot of work that needs to be done in between to get there.”
+I compare joining the program to saying yes to the first date.
+Perez says that customer engagement is giving your brand and the guest a path to marriage,” Perez says.
+“There is a lot of work that needs to be done to get there.”

 What Customer Engagement Solutions Have the Loyalty Applications Don’t

 According to Perez, the most important features of a customer engagement solution are personalization and omnichannel communication.
 “Personalization is based on the specific behaviors and actions of a guest.
-Capturing this gives the merchant the ability to set automations based on predefined rules to know which messaging to send, when to send it, and through which channel to deliver it,” Perez says.
+Capturing this allows the merchant to set automation based on predefined rules to know which messages to send, when to send them, and through which channel to deliver them,” Perez says.

 Make Marketing Easier

-Another feature of customer engagement solution is the ability to set marketing automation rules.
+Another feature of a customer engagement solution is setting marketing automation rules.
 “They allow merchants to send targeted campaigns based on predefined rules,” Perez says.
 Some examples of rules that would trigger communication with a customer include:

 - 30 days without purchase